Chaitanyaketha/License/README.md

 # License
-serverless functcion for update license
+serverless functcion for update license and to learn github